skywarth/annals-of-disco/cinematography/movie.md

 - crouching tiger, hidden dragon (great, kinda dull in some scenes.
 It's very similar to the movie "Hero")
 - the island (meh it's ok nothing extraordinary.
 First 45 min is nice and interesting.
 1/3 is sci-fi, 2/3 is classic action movie)
 - soylent green (magnificent, especially the ending.
 Doesn't feel like a far future)
+- surrogates (meta.
+Meh not so good)
+- the running man (low quality, a bit boring)

 ### Watch later
-- surrogates

 - Empire Records
-- the running man
 - Starship Troopers
 - Crank 1 and 2